rubocop/rails-style-guide/README.md

       # Testing whether image is no larger than given dimensions
       context 'the default version' do
-        it "scales down an image to be no larger than 256 by 256 pixels" do
+        it 'scales down an image to be no larger than 256 by 256 pixels' do
           @uploader.should be_no_larger_than(256, 256)
         end
       end

       # Testing whether image has the exact dimensions
       context 'the thumb version' do
-        it "scales down an image to be exactly 64 by 64 pixels" do
+        it 'scales down an image to be exactly 64 by 64 pixels' do
           @uploader.thumb.should have_dimensions(64, 64)
         end
       end